EU officials seek to limit impact of Russia's food import ban

 By Barbara Lewis

-BRUSSELS European Union regulators on Monday began analyzing product-by-product the impact of a Russian ban on EU food imports announced in retaliation for Western sanctions over Moscow's actions in Ukraine.
+BRUSSELS, Aug 11 European Union regulators on Monday began analysing product-by-product the impact of a Russian ban on EU food imports announced in retaliation for Western sanctions over Moscow's actions in Ukraine.

 But they said it was too soon to decide how much, if any, of a 400 million euro ($535 million) EU compensation fund might be paid out to help farmers.